Dypsis lutescens

 Growth & Life Cycle

-DormancyNo true dormancy, but growth slows during cooler months.
+DormancyNo true dormancy; growth slows in cooler or low-light months.

 Propagation